ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Publishing Scenes

 Publishing a game will allow creators to select which scenes to publish.
 If no scenes have been created, then the main scene will be selected by default.
-If there are new scenes added to your project, those scenes will need to be ticked in the *Scenes** panel, or from the publishing window.
+If there are new scenes added to your project, those scenes will need to be ticked in the **Scenes** window, or from the publishing window.

 Click on the **Publish Game** button to bring up the **Game Publishing Settings**.